 1. Set Up an LDAP Connection

-An LDAP connection needs to be defined in your Enterprise instance in order for the LDAP authentication to work.
-If you haven't yet set up an LDAP connection, please contact FormAssembly Support for assistance.
-If you've successfully configured an LDAP connection to work with your instance, the base dn of your LDAP connection will be displayed in the Authentication Scope section.
+An LDAP connection needs to be defined in your FormAssembly instance in order for the LDAP authentication to work.
+If you haven't yet set up an LDAP connection, please contact FormAssembly Support with your details from the "First Steps" section above.
+If you've successfully configured an LDAP connection to work with your instance, the base DN of your LDAP connection will be displayed in the Authentication Scope section.

 2. Set the Authentication Scope of the LDAP Query (Optional)